kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 const mazda = new Car({}, 0, 3);
 ```

-Finally, there is the Pseudoclassical Style of Class instantiation.
+Finally, there is the pseudoclassical style of Class instantiation.
 This style is functionally identical to the prototypal style, but includes [syntatic sugar] that allows for cleaner, more concise code.
 As you can see, the constructor for this style is much more concise than in previously reviewed styles.
 Under the hood, the compiler interprets the **new** keyword and implicitly creates an object via *Object.create()* and then implicitly returns that object.

 [*Object.create()*]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create